 Advanced Settings within a Leave Policy

-When building out your leave policies within HR Partner, you will notice you have the ability to adjust the "Advanced Settings" towards the lower half of the screen:
+When building out your leave policies within HR Partner, you will notice a section for "Advanced Settings" towards the bottom of the screen:

 Visibility

-If a policy is hidden from an Employee's leave request screen, they would be unable to request leave against it themselves, however an Admin User would still be able to do this on their behalf.
-This might be useful if you would prefer Admin Users to log sick leave rather than have your employees "request" it for example.
+If a policy is hidden from an Employee's leave request screen, they would be unable to request leave against it themselves, however an Admin User would still be able record leave on their behalf.
+This might be useful if you would prefer Admin Users to log sick leave rather than have your employees request it for example.

 The next options you have here are whether the policy is visible to Admin Users when they are viewing leave Balances, and whether approved requests against the policy are visible in Admin Calendars.
 The only time either of these are typically set to "hide" would be when a policy is no longer in use.
 In such cases, we advise that you hide rather than delete to prevent loss of historic data.

-The calendar within the Admin Portal of your HR Partner account has an iCal feed, which means you can push calendar entries from HR Partner into either your Outlook or Google Calendar.
-This section of the Advanced settings menu is where you can control how much information gets sent as part of that iCal feed.
+The last options refer to the iCal feed which is the data pushed to Outlook or Google Calendar if you have setup a calendar integration.
 This is particularly useful for those customers to add their iCal feed to a public or shared external calendar, as it allows you to keep any descriptions or comments on leave requests confidential where necessary.

-Auto Approval allows requests made against certain policies to bypass the leave approval process you have built into your system.
+Selecting "Yes" here means that leave requests submitted against this policy bypass the leave approval process you have built into your system.
 This is often used in policies that have been created with the sole purpose of allowing certain staff to make entries in a company-wide calendar.
 For example, senior management who perhaps don't need to request approval for leave, but want it to display in the calendar or, for staff who may be on Jury Duty for example and need to make an entry in a calendar.

 When this option has been selected, a leave request still triggers an email to the person who would approve leave for the individual if it were required.
 The email will explain in the body that the request has been marked as approved in accordance with the leave policy.